 Shopify offers 24/7 support via chat, email and phone.
 Their tutorials are generally clear and helpful, and the large community means you are likely to find answers in the numerous forum threads.
 The cherry on the top is Shopify’s excellent marketing blog, where you can find good info on how to grow your business.

 Wix also has a great marketing blog and well-written tutorials.
-However their support is only offered via phone or forums, and it is limited to business hours.
+However their support is only offered via phone (specifically, a callback service) or forums, and it is limited to business hours.
 On the plus side, the community is also huge, so you won’t feel alone with your problems.

-Shopify and Wix have huge market places, with tons of apps (we counted 1500+ for Shopify) from third-party developers and from the platforms themselves.
+Shopify and Wix have huge market places, with tons of apps (we counted close to 6,000 for Shopify) from third-party developers and from the platforms themselves.
 In both cases, some apps are free, some aren’t.

 Wix’s App Market